 Physical Education

 All students attend gym class weekly.
 The program provides a variety of activities in movement education, gymnastics, games, physical fitness training and testing.
 Sportsmanship is stressed in all activities.
 Tennis/athletic shoes are required for safety.
-A Doctor's note must be provided if a student can not participate.
+Technology Education